cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 ### MinIO Gateway

-Optionally, MinIO Gateway can be used as a common interface which relays backup objects to other cloud storage solutions, like S3, GCS or Azure.
+Optionally, you can use MinIO Gateway as a common interface which relays backup objects to other cloud storage solutions, like S3, GCS or Azure.
 For more information, please refer to [MinIO official documentation](https://docs.min.io/).